Morse complexes and multiplicative structures: -structure

-By Proposition \ref{rmq-d-infty}, one can decorate all the Fukaya trees in a coherent and transition-compatible manner.
-We fix one such a family of admissible decorations $\mathcal{D}=\{D_T\}_{T \in\mathcal T}$.
-So, for any tree $T$ with $d\geq 2$ leaves and any sequence of $(d+1)$ critical points $x_1,\ldots x_d,x_{d+1}$ (with possible repetition) we have the multi-intersection $ I_T( x_1,\ldots x_d; x_{d+1})$ defined by the following fiber product (compare \ref{rien-evaluation}):
+One fixes a \emph{coherent} sequence $\g_\infty$ in the group $G$.
+Every Fukaya tree $T$ is endowed with the $\g_\infty$-standard decoration $\mathcal D(T)$.
+So, for any tree $T$ with $d\geq 2$ leaves and any sequence of $(d+1)$ critical points $x_1,\ldots x_d,x_{d+1}$ (with possible repetition) we have the multi-intersection $ I(T ,x_1,\ldots x_d; x_{d+1})$ defined by the following fiber product (compare to the $T$-evaluation map defined at the end of subsection \ref{evaluation}):

-We recall that $v^1_{root}$ is the terminal vertex of the edge originating from the root and the associated generalized intersection is defined inductively in Section \ref{towards}.
-Since $\mathcal D_T$ is admissible, this set is a manifold.
-Using the dimension formula, Proposition \ref{dim-formula}, we conclude that its dimension is
+We recall that $v^1_{root}$ is the terminal vertex of the edge originating at the root and the associated generalized intersection is defined inductively in Section \ref{towards}.
+Since $\mathcal D(T)$ is admissible, this set is a manifold.
+Using the dimension formula of Proposition \ref{dim-formula}, we conclude that its dimension is

-Therefore the dimension of $I_T(x_1,\cdots x_d;x_{d+1})$ is zero if and only if
+Therefore the dimension of $I(T,x_1,\cdots x_d;x_{d+1})$ is zero if and only if

 In what follows, we denote by $\mathcal T^0$ (resp. $\mathcal T^0_d$) the set of generic Fukaya trees (resp. with $d$ leaves).
 For $d\geq 2$, we define the linear maps $m_d:A^{\otimes d}\to A$ by